facebookarchive/AsyncDisplayKit/docs/_docs/uicollectionviewinterop.md

 </ol>
 </ol>

-By default, the interop data source will only be consulted in cases where no `ASCellNode` is provided to AsyncDisplayKit.
+By default, the interop data source will only be consulted in cases where no `ASCellNode` is provided to Texture.
 However, if <code>.dequeuesCellsForNodeBackedItems</code> is enabled, then the interop data source will always be consulted to dequeue cells, and will be expected to return <code>_ASCollectionViewCells</code> in cases where a node was provided.

 ## CustomCollectionView Example App

-The [CustomCollectionView](https://github.com/facebook/AsyncDisplayKit/tree/master/examples/CustomCollectionView) example project demonstrates how to use raw `UIKit` cells alongside native `ASCellNodes`.
+The [CustomCollectionView](https://github.com/texturegroup/texture/tree/master/examples/CustomCollectionView) example project demonstrates how to use raw `UIKit` cells alongside native `ASCellNodes`.

 Open the app and verify that `kShowUICollectionViewCells` is enabled in `Sample/ViewController.m`.